-The Company is a leading global developer of a vehicle mounted, cellular based communications platform over advanced 3G mobile networks and communication accessories.
-It is specifically designed for professional vehicles such as trucks, vans, buses, ambulances and more.
-The Company's innovative platform is designed to facilitate replacement of the current in-vehicle multi device status quo with a single device that incorporates voice, data and fleet management solutions.
+Siyata Mobile Inc. is a leading global developer of a vehicle mounted, cellular based communications platform over advanced 3G and 4G mobile networks under the Uniden® Cellular brand.
+It is specifically designed for professional vehicles such as trucks, vans, buses, emergency service vehicles, government cars and more.
+The Company's innovative platform is designed to facilitate replacement of the current in vehicle, multi-device status quo with a single device that incorporates voice, push-to- talk, data and fleet management solutions.